exercism/csharp/docs/GENERATORS.md

 ### HashSet\<string\> AddAdditionalNamespaces()
 Allows more namespaces to be added to the test suite.

 The tests use `Xunit` so all tests will automatically include the `Xunit` namespace.
-However, more advanced tests will require additional namespaces.
+However, more advanced tests may require additional namespaces.

 ```csharp
 protected override HashSet<string> AddAdditionalNamespaces()